collective/collective.wasthisuseful/README.txt

 To do
 =====

+- Event IUsefulnessEvent seems only to be fired for non-folderish items
 - Show warning when viewing settings of item that is default view (like Topic `aggregator` in News Folder).
 - Show number of ratings